 - To roll out the pie crust, on a well floured surface, roll the crust 1/8 inch thick and about 12 inches in diameter.
 Transfer it to a pie pan.
 Trim the edge almost even with the edge of the pan Fold the edges under and crimp with your fingers or a fork.
 Cover it with plastic wrap and refrigerate it for a minimum of 30 minutes and a maximum of 3 hours.

 - To make the filling, in a medium bowl toss together sliced pears, lemon juice, and granulated sugar.
 Allow to macerate for 20 minutes.
-Add brown sugar, flour, spices, pepper, salt, bourbon, bitters, and vanilla.
+Add brown sugar, cornstarch or tapioca, spices, pepper, salt, bourbon, bitters, and vanilla.
 Toss to evenly coat the pears in the mixture but try to be gently enough as to not bruise the pears too much.

 - To make the crumble, in a medium bowl (yea… we’re using a lot of medium bowls), whisk together flour, oats, sugar, and salt.
 Add the cold butter chunks and, using your fingers, work the butter into the flour mixture.
 Quickly break the butter down into the mixture until well incorporated.
 Some butter bits will be the size of peas, and smaller.
 Add the pecans and toss to combine.